ADV1100 Graphic Design Principles I

 - Following project instructions and taking notes

 - Arriving on time and staying for the full time period

-If during class you are observed taking a phone call, checking email, IM, texting, on facebook, myspace, or the like, or working on other projects, the full 20% will be deducted from your grade and you will be asked to leave.
+If during class you are observed taking a phone call, checking email, texting, facebook or the like, or working on other projects, the full 20% will be deducted from your grade and you will be asked to leave.
 No warnings or second chances will be given.